Code-Institute-Submissions/tag-project/readme.md

 ### Content

-All information on the product pages were taken from Tagheuer.com, along with all pictures used across the website.
+All information on the product pages were taken from [TagHeuer](https://tagheuer.com/), along with all pictures used across the website.
+All code was written by me.

 ### Media

-The photos used here were all obtained from tagheuer.com
+The photos used here were all obtained from [TagHeuer](https://tagheuer.com/)